-In order to describe the properties of the SWO of the recorded MSNs, we computed 13 parameters (Fig. 1D).
+In order to describe the properties of the SWO of the recorded MSNs, we computed 13 parameters (Figure 1D).
 First, we subtracted the IMFs carrying oscillations faster than 50 Hz from the MSNs membrane voltage recordings to eliminate the spikes.
-Then, we divided the trace into Up and Down states and calculated the different features; the mean of the voltage in the Up state (1), Up state standard deviation (2), minimum voltage in the Up state (3) and maximum voltage in the up state (4).
-Additionally, we computed the peak to peak distance (12), which is the difference between the maximum and minimum values of the Up state, the maximum (6) and minimum (7) value of the Up state derivative and the number of peaks in the Up state (11), which described the presence of diplets or triplets during the Up state (Fig. 4A, B).
-To do so, we used the findpeaks Matlab function on the smoothed (200 ms smooth) Up state with a minimum peak height of 0.3 standard deviations and a minimum distance between peaks of 160 ms. We also computed the Up state length (13), amplitude (5) and the speed of the transition from the Down to the Up state (8), and from the Up to the Down state (9) as well as the Slope transition ratio (10), which consisted of the magnitude of the Down to Up transition relative to the Up to Down transition.
+Then, we divided the trace into Up and Down states and calculated the different features; the mean value of the membrane potential in the Up state (Feature number 1 (1)), the standard deviation of the Up state membrane potential (2), minimum (most hyperpolarized value) membrane potential in the Up state (3) and maximum (most depolarized value) membrane potential in the up state (4).
+Additionally, we computed the peak to peak distance (12), which is the difference between the most depolarized and most hyperpolarized values of the membrane potential of the Up state, the maximum (6) and minimum (7) value of the derivative of the values of the membrane potential in the Up state, as well as the number of peaks in the Up state (11), understood as big, slow changes in the membrane potential inside the Up state, which created diplets or triplets during the Up state (Figure 4A,B).
+To do so, we used the findpeaks Matlab function on the smoothed (200 ms smooth) Up state with a minimum peak height of 0.3 standard deviations and a minimum distance between peaks of 160 ms. We also computed the length of the Up state (13), the mean amplitude of the Up state, computed as the difference in membrane potential average value between Up and Down states (5) and the speed of the transition from the Down to the Up state (8), and from the Up to the Down state (9) as well as the Slope transition ratio, computed as the speed of transition from Down to Up states divided by the one from Up to Down states (10).
 In order to measure the slope speeds, we used a vector consisting in -100 to +200 ms (300 ms total) relative to the transition either to the Up or the Down state.
 Then, we smoothed (100 ms smooth) the selected region and computed its derivative.
 We delimited the slope computing the region over a threshold calculated as the mean plus 0.3 standard deviations of the derivative.
 Once we had delimited the transition, we fitted a lineal function to that region of the recording to compute the slope speed.